ipluser/react-flux-demo/README.md

 ReactDOM.render(<TodoController />, document.body);
 ```

-The above code use [ReactJS Controller View Pattern](http://blog.andrewray.me/the-reactjs-controller-view-pattern/)，a "controller view" is a top level component that holds all state and passes it to children as props.
+The above code use [ReactJS Controller View Pattern](http://blog.andrewray.me/the-reactjs-controller-view-pattern/)，a `controller view` is a top level component that holds all state and passes it to children as props.
 Let's see ***todoController.jsx***:

 ```js
 // public/scripts/components/todoController.jsx